 Buzzy says he took up oyster farming as a hobby, but it's in his genes, following in the footsteps of his grandfather and uncle.
 "My wife thinks this is one of the things that keeps me in shape," he explains as he hand-tumbles oysters in a tub on his farm in the Gulf of Mexico.

 Buzzy grows his oysters from seeds.
 Throughout the oysters' lives, he continuously moves them into bigger cages as they grow.
-Oyster seeds start at about half the size of a penny.
+Oyster seeds are about half the size of a penny.
 Eight to twelve months later, after lots of care from the nursery to the farm, Buzzy will harvest a restaurant-ready oyster.

 "You want a taste that will stay with you, not like drinking a martini where you just get a salty sip.
 You want that creamy, earthy flavor to return to your palate a minute or two later.
 That's a good oyster," Buzzy explains.